varungregory/react-redux-one/README.md

 - npm install react-redux-firebase redux-firestore
 - npm install moment // this is for formating dates etc.

+Packages installed for Udemy Course
+- npm install --save radium
+  ( react package for inline style with psuedo selectors and media queries.  --save will add entry into package.jason )

 Two types of components in React
 ================================
 - UI Component : UI component are function based components that does not need a state.
 Its purpose is to receive props